ionic-team/ionic-docs/src/components/ctrl-dropdown/readme.md

 Whether the dropdown should close itself on `mouseleave`.

+### `autoCloseDelay: number = 300`

+The time, in milliseconds, that the dropdown should wait to automatically close itself.

 ### `items: any[]`

 An array of items to be included in the dropdown.